La Porte’s Legacy: The Historians Who Preserve Our Past

 La Porte’s First Historian – Mary Gertrude Ackerly

-In 1947, she began documenting the early years of La Porte while there were still early pioneers around to tell the story first-hand.
+In 1947, she began documenting the early years of La Porte while there were still early pioneers around to tell the story firsthand.
 She ended the last years of her life diligently chronicling the early history of the city she loved — La Porte, Texas.

 Historian – Gordon Black

-He married Cherie Bolen in 1951 and raised his family in LaPorte.
-Always a supporter of the community, Gordon was a charter member of the LaPorte-Bay Area Heritage Society and a key player in securing the depot buildings for restoration and establishing the La Porte Depot Museum.
+In 1951, he married Cherie Bolen and raised his family in La Porte.
+He was a dedicated supporter of his community.
+Gordon became a charter member of the La Porte-Bay Area Heritage Society.
+In 1979, he became a key player in securing the old depot buildings for restoration and establishing the La Porte Depot Museum.

-Historian – Erna Beth Foxworth
+Historian – Erna Beth Seamman Foxworth

 Born in La Porte, Texas, Erna grew up swimming, sailing, and dancing to the music of the big bands that played at Sylvan Beach pavilion during the 1920s.
-She was known as the first female deejay in Beaumont, Texas during the 1930s, worked as a newspaper and magazine columnist for a number of years, and was the mother of actor, Robert Foxworth.
-Her book The Romance of Old Sylvan Beach – A Hundred Years of Amusement and Nostalgia, was published by Water Way Press, Capital Printing Co., Austin, Texas, in 1986, which coincided with the re-opening of the Sylvan Beach Pavilion.
+She was known as the first female deejay in Beaumont, Texas, during the 1930s, worked as a newspaper and magazine columnist for several years, and was the mother of actor Robert Foxworth.

 Historians – Ann Uloth Malone and Dan Becker